mardous/BoomingMusic/README.md

 - [ ] 📺 Experimental Android TV support (maybe... if there's enough interest!)

 ## 💿 Supported formats
-Booming Music relies on native [MediaPlayer API](https://developer.android.com/guide/topics/media/mediaplayer) for audio files reproduction.
+Booming Music relies on [Media3](https://developer.android.com/media/media3) for audio playback.
-You can visit [this page](https://developer.android.com/guide/topics/media/media-formats) for detailed information about MediaPlayer API file and format support.
+You can visit [this page](https://developer.android.com/media/media3/exoplayer/supported-formats) for detailed information about **Media3 ExoPlayer** file and format support.

 ## 🔒 Requested permissions
 Our app requires only the necessary permissions for its operation, therefore, you can read [this document](PERMISSIONS.md)